lincc-frameworks/python-project-template/README.md

 And of course, because your project is under version control, if you don't like the new changes, you can always revert back to the previous state. :)

+## Pre-commit comes with it

+No one wants the embarrassment of committing a .py file without a trailing blank line :scream: You'll immediately have access to [pre-commit](https://pre-commit.com/), an industry standard third-party tool.

+Using pre-commit before GitHub workflows start allows you to do a quick check of your code before it's committed.
+This cuts down on code feedback time, and allows for faster development.

 ## GitHub CI is ready out of the box

 Notice that this template contains a `.github/workflows` directory with a `python-package.yml` file.
 Because of this, any project created from this template that uses GitHub as a repository will automatically have CI enabled.

 GitHub workflows are extremely useful, for more information, check out the [About workflows](https://docs.github.com/en/actions/using-workflows/about-workflows) page.

-## Pre-commit is part of it too

-No one wants the embarrassment of committing a .py file without a trailing blank line :scream: You'll immediately have access to [pre-commit](https://pre-commit.com/), an industry standard third-party tool.

-Using pre-commit before GitHub workflows start allows you to do a quick check of your code before it's committed.
-This cuts down on code feedback time, and allows for faster development.
+# Optional - but Awesome

+## Publishing to PyPI

+A GitHub workflow is included that will automatically publish the packaged work to [PyPI](https://pypi.org/).
+To support this, you'll need to configure your new repository.

+- Create and verify an account on PyPI - https://pypi.org/account/register/
+- Create a PyPI API token - https://pypi.org/help/#apitoken
+- Save the API token in your new repository following [these instructions](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-github-codespaces#adding-secrets-for-a-repository).
+Save your secret API token with the name: PYPI_API_TOKEN

+Now, when you [create a new release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) from your repository, a workflow will run that will package and deploy the code to PyPI.

+## Automatic publishing to ReadTheDocs

+If you have connected your GitHub account to [ReadTheDocs](https://readthedocs.org/) you should be able to automatically import the documentation from your project.
+To connect your GitHub account to ReadTheDocs, simply sign in to ReadTheDocs using your GitHub account.

+On your dashboard, you'll see an "Import a Project" button that will take you to a list of repositories that can be [automatically imported](https://docs.readthedocs.io/en/stable/intro/import-guide.html#automatically-import-your-docs).
+If you don't see the repository you expect, it is possible that you do not have sufficient permissions configured in your GitHub organization.
+Talk to an administrator of the organization, and let them know what you're trying to do.

 # Contributing to the Template